grascya/Strength-of-Concrete-Prediction/README.md

 - "age" - Age of the sample in days
 - "strength" - Concrete compressive strength in megapascals (MPa).

-***Acknowledgments**: I-Cheng Yeh, "Modeling of strength of high-performance concrete using artificial neural networks," Cement and Concrete Research, Vol. 28, No. 12, pp. 1797-1808 (1998)*.
+***Acknowledgments**: I-Cheng Yeh, "Modeling of the strength of high-performance concrete using artificial neural networks," Cement and Concrete Research, Vol. 28, No. 12, pp. 1797-1808 (1998)*.

 ## Key Insights
 - The dataset has 1030 entries, 9 columns, 2 types of variables(float & int), and is not normally distributed